alvaphelan/second-website-attempt/content/docs/python/050_Python_Basics/markdown-in-code/index.md

 ### Lastly, it is extremely important to comment your code as you go
 This is easily done by just writing a '#' before your text.
-It can just be as simple as writing '#importing data' or '#assigning this to a variable' etc. It makes a huge difference in letting other people understand your code and can remind you of things you've forgotten.
+It can just be as simple as writing '#importing data' or '#assigning this to a variable' etc. It makes a huge difference in letting other people understand your code and can remind you of things you might have forgotten.

-Attempting to embed code
+# Attempting to embed code

 https://gist.github.com/alvaphelan/e4667ba6811d9111c3a2eab41f46e9b1

+Hoping this works

 ```python